UjwalKandi/Issue-Bookmarks/README.md

 ## About

 A repository for organizing bookmarks on different topics in the form of Github Issues.
-This idea was inspired by [Khuyen Tran's repo](https://github.com/khuyentran1401/machine-learning-articles), which was originally inspired by [this arXivTimes repository](https://github.com/yutarochan/arXivTimes) on summarizing machine learning papers.
+This project was inspired by [Khuyen Tran's repo](https://github.com/khuyentran1401/machine-learning-articles), which was originally inspired by [this arXivTimes repository](https://github.com/yutarochan/arXivTimes) on summarizing machine learning papers.
 The article of this repo can be found [here](https://towardsdatascience.com/how-to-organize-your-data-science-articles-with-github-b5b9427dad37?source=friends_link&sk=4dfb338164ad6e95809d943f0dc0578e)

 ![image](https://github.com/UjwalKandi/Issue-Bookmarks/blob/master/Images/Issue-Bookmarks-1.png?raw=True)
 ## Motivation

-Have you ever read an interesting article and want to keep it somewhere for future reference or share it with your friends?
-If you are successfully keeping it in a folder, it will be easily forgetten and hard to find that particular article in your pile of articles.
+Have you ever read an interesting article or have come across a fascinating website and wanted to save it somewhere for future reference or share it with your friends?
+If you have successfully bookmarked it on your browser, it will be easily forgotten or will be hard to find that particular link in your pile of bookmarks.

 ## Solution

-Use this repository as a way to **keep track of your favorite articles as well as see what other interesting articles that people are reading**.
+Use this repository as a way to **keep track of your favorite sites/articles as well as see what other interesting articles that people are reading**.

 ## Why should you Contribute?
 Keeping track of articles in this repository comes with multiple benefits: